celestarminefun/celestar-mod-menu/README.md

 6. **Mod Options Button** - View settings page of a mod.

 ## Advanced Customizations
+> [!NOTE]
+> Advanced customizations require prior understanding of CSS, game assets, and browsing Developer Tools.
+Developer Tools can only be accessed on laptop devices.

 ### Texture Pack
-Creating texture packs requires some technical knowledge.
-This includes working with `.txt` files, game asset filenames, and Data URI image data.
+Texture packs allows you to customise the block textures and item images in MineFun.io.
+It requires technical knowledge of `.txt` files, game asset's filenames and Data URI image data.
+Using texture packs for X-ray is strictly prohibited and is a bannable offense in game.

 #### How it works
-Texture packs uses a mapping system, with each line in the `.txt` representing one texture override:\
+Texture packs use a mapping system, with each line in the `.txt` representing one texture override:\
 `<Original Game Texture Filename> > <New Data URI>`

 Example: